2020 Federal Standard of Excellence

 4.2 Does the agency use data/evidence to improve outcomes and return on investment?

 - MCC is committed to using high-quality data and evidence to drive its strategic planning and program decisions.
-The Monitoring and Evaluation plans for all programs and tables of key performance indicators for all projects of key performance indicators for all projects are available online by compact and threshold program and by sector, for use by both partner countries and the general public.
+The Monitoring and Evaluation plans for all programs and tables of key performance indicators for all projects are available online by compact and threshold program and by sector, for use by both partner countries and the general public.
 Prior to investment, MCC performs a Cost-Benefit Analysis to assess the potential impact of each project, and estimates an Economic Rate of Return (ERR).
 MCC uses a 10% ERR hurdle to more effectively prioritize and fund projects with the greatest opportunity for maximizing impact.
 MCC then recalculates ERRs at investment closeout, drawing on information from MCC’s monitoring data (among other data and evidence), to test original assumptions and assess the cost effectiveness of MCC programs.
+This year, MCC has also pushed to undertake and publish evaluation-based ERRs.
+As a part of the independent evaluation, the evaluators analyze the MCC-produced ERR five or more years after investment close to understand if and how benefits actually accrued.
+These evaluation-based ERRs add to the evidence base by better understanding the long-term effects and sustainable impact of MCC’s programs.

 - In addition, MCC produces periodic reports that capture the results of MCC’s learning efforts in specific sectors and translate that learning into actionable evidence for future programming.
-At the start of FY18, MCC published a Principles into Practice (PiP) report on its investments into roads; this report demonstrated MCC learning around the implementation and evaluation of its roads projects, and critically assessed how MCC was changing its practice as a result of this learning.
-In FY19, MCC will publish a PiP report on its technical and vocational education training activities in the education sector.
-MCC is also midway through research related to learning in the water, sanitation, and hygiene sector, with a PiP capturing the results of that learning expected in FY20.
+In FY20, MCC produced two new Principles into Practice reports.
+MCC compiled evidence and learning on its technical and vocational education and training activities in the education sector, called Training Service Delivery for Jobs and Productivity.
+MCC is also finalizing a report on its research related to learning in the water, sanitation, and hygiene sector through a new report called Lessons from Evaluations of MCC Water, Sanitation, and Hygiene Programs.

 4.3 Did the agency have a continuous improvement or learning cycle processes to identify promising practices, problem areas, possible causal factors, and opportunities for improvement?
 (Examples: stat meetings, data analytics, data visualization tools, or other tools that improve performance)

-- In FY18, MCC implemented a new reporting system that enhanced MCC’s credibility around results, transparency, learning, and accountability.
+- MCC continues to implement and expand a new reporting system that enhances MCC’s credibility around results, transparency, learning, and accountability.
 The Star Report and its associated quarterly business process captures key information to provide a framework for results and improve the ability to promote and disseminate learning and evidence throughout the compact and threshold program lifecycle.
 For each compact and threshold program, evidence is collected on performance indicators, evaluation results, partnerships, sustainability efforts, and learning, among other elements.
-Critically, this information will be available in one report after each program ends.
+Critically, this information is available in one report after each program ends.
 Each country will have a Star Report published roughly seven months after completion.
-In FY19, MCC released its first Star Reports about its recently completed investment in Cabo Verde and Indonesia.
-There are currently four Star Reports in progress that cover MCC’s programs in Honduras, Zambia, Georgia, and Malawi.
-These are expected to be published in FY20.

 5.1 Did the agency have a strategic data plan, including an open data policy?
 (Example: Evidence Act 202(c), Strategic Information Resources Plan)

-- As detailed on MCC’s Digital Strategy and Open Government pages, MCC promotes transparency to provide people with access to information that facilitates their understanding of MCC’s model, MCC’s decision-making processes, and the results of MCC’s investments.
+- In FY20, MCC began development of a strategic data plan.
+As detailed on MCC’s Digital Strategy and Open Government pages, MCC promotes transparency to provide people with access to information that facilitates their understanding of MCC’s model, MCC’s decision-making processes, and the results of MCC’s investments.
 Transparency, and therefore open data, is a core principle for MCC because it is the basis for accountability, provides strong checks against corruption, builds public confidence, and supports informed participation of citizens.

-- As a testament to MCC’s commitment to and implementation of transparency and open data, the agency was the highest-ranked U.S. government agency in the 2018 Publish What You Fund Aid Transparency Index for the fifth consecutive year.
+- As a testament to MCC’s commitment to and implementation of transparency and open data, the agency was again the highest-ranked U.S. government agency in the 2020 Publish What You Fund Aid Transparency Index for the sixth consecutive Index.
 In addition, the U.S. government is part of the Open Government Partnership, a signatory to the International Aid Transparency Initiative, and must adhere to the Foreign Aid Transparency and Accountability Act.
 All of these initiatives require foreign assistance agencies to make it easier to access, use, and understand data.
 All of these actions have created further impetus for MCC’s work in this area, as they establish specific goals and timelines for adoption of transparent business processes.

 - Additionally, MCC convened an internal Data Governance Board, an independent group consisting of representatives from departments throughout the agency, to streamline MCC’s approach to data management and advance data-driven decision-making across its investment portfolio.